tarantool/tarantool/changelogs/unreleased/gh-7200-use-0-as-space-id-for-self-fkey.md

 ## feature/core

-* Now it is possible to skip space id in the space format for the foreign key referring to the same space (gh-7200).
+* It is now possible to omit `space` in declarations of foreign keys that refer to the same space (gh-7200).